Villa Garbo – Exclusive hotel residence that oozes luxury and style.

 Best Nearby Bars and Breweries

 - L’Épicurieux – Wine bar and restaurant in a central location near Rue d’Antibes.
 A great place to sample local French wine especially, with knowledgeable and friendly staff.
-11-minute walk (0.6 mile).
+(0.6 mile).

-- Le Roof Bar – Spilling out onto the roof of the Five Seas Hotel itself, this bar is the place for cocktails and street food with friends.
+- Le Roof Bar – Spilling out onto the roof of the Five Seas hotel itself, this bar is the place for cocktails and street food with friends.
 A bit less exclusive than other hotel bars, it also offers Afterwork or happy hours and nightly DJ sets from 7 pm (except Sunday).
-13-minute walk (0.6 mile).
+(0.6 mile).

 Best Nearby Cafes